tutyamxx/custom-url-check/README.md

 # check-custom-url

+<p align="center">🐜</p>

-* 🐜 Simple NPM package to check if a string is valid and a specific community URL!
+* Simple NPM package to check if a string is valid and a specific community URL!
 * Check if a string is a custom community URL that you want!

 # Install via NPM